10H-K/Diabetes_Data_Exploration/README.md

     a)The chi-squared test indicated a statistically significant association between diabetes status and smoking history. b)Former smoking status was significantly higher for diabetics compared to non-diabetics, as per the alternative hypothesis.

+Conclusion:

-    Conclusion: The investigation found that individuals with diabetes are significantly more likely to have a current or former smoking history compared to those without diabetes.
+    The investigation found that individuals with diabetes are significantly more likely to have a former smoking history compared to those without diabetes.